liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 is to create the Android/Bada Liferay site: go to the Sites page of the Control Panel and click *Add* &rarr; *Blank Site*.
 Enter the name *Android/Bada Liferay* and click *Save*.
 Then, with Android/Bada selected in the context menu selector, click on *Site Pages*.
-By default, the newly created site doesn't have any pages so click on *Add Page*, enter the name *Welcome*, and click the *Add Page* button.
+By default, the newly created site doesn't have any pages, so click on *Add Page*, enter the name *Welcome*, and click the *Add Page* button.
 Now our Android/Bada Liferay site has a public Welcome page just like our default Liferay site.

 Next, select *Liferay* in the context menu selector and go to the Mobile Device Rules page of the Control Panel.
 Click on *Add Rule Group*, enter the name *Android and Bada Mobile Phones*, and click *Save*.
-You'll see the message, "No rules are configured for this rule group."
+You'll see the message, *No rules are configured for this rule group.*

 ![Figure 3.x: After adding a new rule, you'll see a message indicating that no rules have been configured for the rule